Curriculum Policy Statement

 Organisation of Education and Teaching Methods

-The children are taught in Key Stage groups each day comprising of Nursery and Reception children (Early Years), Year 1 children and Year 2 children (Key Stage 1), and Years 3, 4 and 5 children (Key Stage 2).
+The children are taught in Key Stage groups each day comprising of Nursery and Reception children (Early Years), Year 1 children and Year 2 children (Key Stage 1), Years 3 and 4 children (Lower Key Stage 2), and Years 5 and 6 children (Upper Key Stage 2).

 Whole class teaching, group work and one to one approaches are used where and when appropriate, with differentiated work and activities provided to ensure that all children are working to their own ability and need to achieve their full potential.
 Our aim is to provide consistent positive feedback to individuals in order to encourage independence, confidence and positive self-esteem, self-motivation and a willingness to ask questions, find out and have a go.